 }

 Azure AI Developer and Cognitive Services roles may appear during study, in the Azure portal, or in older examples.
-However, for this Foundry project POC, I would not use them as the main project-access roles.
-Microsoft’s Foundry RBAC guidance says that for Foundry project access, use Foundry-specific roles such as Foundry User, Foundry Project Manager, or Foundry Owner instead.
+However, for this Foundry project POC, I would not treat them as the main project-access roles.
+Microsoft’s current Foundry RBAC guidance recommends using Foundry-specific roles for Foundry project access, such as Foundry User, Foundry Project Manager, or Foundry Owner.

 Recommended Role Assignments for This POC